forthy42/net2o/wiki/commands.md

 # Commands #

-Version 0.5.0-20170414.
+Version 0.5.3-20170511.

 net2o separates data and commands.
 Data is pass through to higher layers, commands are interpreted when they arrive.
-For connection requests, the address 0 is always mapped as connectionless code address.
+For connection requests, a special bit is set, and the address then isn't used as address, but as IV for the opportunistic encoding.

 The command interpreter is a stack machine with two data types: 64 bit integers and strings (floats are also suppored, but used